Zeros of high derivatives of the Riemann Zeta function: Introduction

 \section{Introduction}

 In this paper we investigate the distribution of zeros of higher derivatives of the Riemann zeta function.
-In order to put our main results in perspective, we first give a summary of some of the main results and conjectures in this area.
+In order to put our main results in perspective, we first give a brief summary of some of the most important results and outstanding conjectures in this area.

 Let $s = \sigma + it$.
-For all $k \in \mathbb{N}$ the $k$-th derivative of the Riemann zeta function $\zetak(s)$ is
+For all $k \in \mathbb{N}$, the $k$-th derivative of the Riemann zeta function $\zetak(s)$ is

 and can be extended to a meromorphic function on $\mathbb{C}$, with a single pole (of order $k$) at the point $s=1$.
 However, unlike $\zeta(s)$ itself, the functions $\zetak(s)$ have neither Euler products nor functional equations.
-Their non-trivial zeros do not lie on a line, but appear to be distributed (seemingly at random) to the right of the critical line $\sigma = \frac12$.
-In 1934 Speiser \cite{s:5} was the first to show that the Riemann Hypothesis (denoted RH everywhere below) implies that $\zeta'(s)$ has no zeros to the left of the critical line $\sigma = \frac12$.
-Unfortunately, for higher derivatives this particular property does not stay true.
-But, in 1974, Levinson and Montgomery \cite{lm:1} showed (again, assuming the RH) that the number of zeros of $\zetak(s)$ in the left half-plane is always finite.
-More recently Y\i ld\i r\i m \cite{y:2} proved that both $\zeta''(s)$ and $\zeta'''(s)$ have exactly one pair of non-trivial zeros with $\sigma<0$, namely $\zeta''(s)$ has a zero at approximately $-0.35508433021 \pm 3.590839324398 i$.
-He also showed that the RH implies that neither $\zeta''(s)$ nor $\zeta'''(s)$ have any zeros $\rho$ with $0 < \Re(\rho) <\frac12$.
+Thus their nontrivial zeros do not lie on a line, but appear to be distributed (seemingly at random) to the right of the critical line $\sigma = \frac12$.
+Speiser \cite{s:5} was the first to show, in 1934, that the Riemann Hypothesis (RH) is equivalent to the fact that $\zeta'(s)$ has no zeros with $0 < \sigma < \frac12$.
+Levinson and Montgomery \cite{lm:1} gave a simpler and more instructive proof of this and also showed that $\zeta'(s)$ can vanish on the critical line only at a multiple zero of $\zeta(s)$ if ever such a zero exists.
+They also showed, assuming the Riemann Hypothesis (RH), that $\zetak(s)$ has at most a finite number of non-real zeros with $\sigma<\frac{1}{2}$, for $k\ge 1$.
+For $k=1$ they proved unconditionally that $\zeta'(s)$ has only real zeros in the closed half-plane $\sigma \leq 0$.
+For $k=2$ and $k=3$, Y\i ld\i r\i m \cite{y:2} established, assuming the RH, that $\zetak(s)$ has no zeros with $0\le\sigma<\frac{1}{2}$, and, unconditionally, that both $\zeta''(s)$ and $\zeta'''(s)$ have exactly one pair of nontrivial zeros with $\sigma<0$.
+Namely $\zeta''(s)$ has zeros at approximately $s = -0.35508433021 \pm 3.590839324398 i$ and $\zeta'''(s)$ at approximately $s = -2.110145792653\pm 2.58422477204i$.